 5. The debtor refuses to obey any lawful order of the court;

-6. The debtor has been granted a discharge under Chapter 7 or 11 in a prior case within 8 years before the filing of
+6. The debtor has been granted a discharge under Chapter 7 or 11 in a prior case within 8 years before the filing of the present case;

 7. The debtor has failed to complete an instruction course regarding financial management;